 Use a deep conditioner or olive oil treatment in the run up to dyeing your hair to get it feeling strong and supple.

 Do not put any products on it after you have washed it!
-It needs to be clean and free of anything that might compromise the colour.
+It needs to be clean and free of anything that might compromise the color.

 Can you dye sweaty hair?